opendatacube/datacube-conference-2019/Tony.md

 ```

-## OSIP 123 - Implement a simple ODC-lite package as a precursor for those interested in ODC
+## ODC-IP #123 - Implement a simple ODC-lite package as a precursor for those interested in ODC

 ### Some folks might be scared off by the enormity/immensity of Open Data Cube